wltrimbl/cmsc13600-course-materials/docs/old2/HW-0-Git.md

 * https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/GitHub-SSH-Windows-Example

 3. Can I use the CSIL machines?
-* HW0 and HW1 shouldn't be a problem, but will need a machine with git + your git authentication + ability to install and run a django server for HW2, so it isn't recommended.
-The CSIL machines are a tool, and it's up to the task of running git, shell, and lightweight python commands.
+* HW0 and HW1 shouldn't be a problem, but you need a machine with git + your git authentication + ability to install and run a django server for HW2 + so it isn't recommended.